bitcoin-dev-project/bitcoiner-intro-to-rust/06_pointers_and_slices.md

 Great!
 Let's keep moving and calculate the version number from the byte collection.

 ### Quiz
 *How is a String implemented in Rust?
-Hint: see additional reading below*
+How is it different from a string slice &str?*

 ### Additional Reading
 * Stack and the Heap: https://doc.rust-lang.org/book/ch04-01-what-is-ownership.html#the-stack-and-the-heap